Questions about clients who have difficulty regressing and/or expressing emotions.

 You should leave them in hypnosis when you have this little talk with them.
 Your chances of gaining compliance is greater if they are in hypnosis.

 If they say, “I’ve already dealt with that, and I don't want to go there again,” then you can say that then it is obvious that although you have done some work on this issue, there is more work to be done or it would not have come up again.
-If they say something like, “I have already gone through therapy and that is behind me,” you can go on to say, I cannot be held responsible for what you did not accomplish in the therapy that you have done before, or the deficiencies of your therapist, I only know that your subconscious mind is telling us that there is still some important work to do here or we would not have found ourselves revisiting it once again.”
+If they say something like, “I have already gone through hypnosis and that is behind me,” you can go on to say, I cannot be held responsible for what you did not accomplish in the hypnosis that you have done before, or the deficiencies of your hypnotist, I only know that your subconscious mind is telling us that there is still some important work to do here or we would not have found ourselves revisiting it once again.”

 If the client regresses but is apparently unwilling to revivify, it is important that you make it clear that you want them to go there and re-experience it.
 Sometimes when this is a problem, the client just didn't understand what you wanted him or her to do.
 This problem can be overcomed by saying something like, “I am going to count back from three to one, and when I get to one, I want you to be back at that situation, just as if it were happening all over again.
 Is that alright with you?”
 If you get a “Yes” response then proceed.
 But, if you get a “No” response, then explain to them that they need to follow your instructions, like I delineated above.

 Regarding those who will not express their emotions, there are basically two reasons: they just won't, and insignificant emotional charge.
 In the latter case, our clients have problems which are emotional in origin but the emotions were not strong enough to cause an abreaction, generally because the events associated with the problem were not traumatic.
 The original emotion generated by the ISE was never that strong, nor were the emotions which were generated by the SSEs.
 When this is the case, we cannot expect our clients to abreact during the FOO sessions.
-So, you have to take your client's whole history into account when doing an affect-based therapy.
+So, you have to take your client's whole history into account when doing an affect-based hypnosis.

 There are three main reasons why clients don’t abreact and what you can do about it: